Edinburgh-Genome-Foundry/codon-usage-tables/README.md

 Contribute
 ----------

-This repo was started by Zulko at the Edinburgh Genome Foundry and is released on [Github]() under a Public Domain licence.
-Feel free to add other tables if you think of more common species.
+This repo was started at the Edinburgh Genome Foundry by Zulko and is released on [Github](https://github.com/Edinburgh-Genome-Foundry/codon-usage-tables) under a Public Domain licence (and no warranty whatsoever, please cross-check the codon usage with other sources if you are not sure).
+Feel free to add other tables if you think of more commonly used species.